Keto BBQ Chicken Tostada

 What can I substitute for shredded cooked chicken?

 Rotisserie chicken is my go-to because it's already done and has good flavor.
-I've also used leftover BBQ chicken from a previous dinner, canned chicken (not glamorous but it works), and shredded turkey.
-Just make sure whatever you use pairs well with that tangy BBQ sauce.
+I've also used salsa chicken shredded up (adds an interesting twist), canned chicken in a pinch, and leftover turkey.
+Just make sure whatever protein you use pairs well with that tangy BBQ sauce.

 Can I use any type of tortillas for this recipe?